django/deps/draft/0006-channels.rst

        implement workers in other Python web frameworks, such as Flask, and it may even be possible to implement workers in other languages.

-An example app using Channels
+An example app using channels
 -----------------------------

-To make this concrete, let's look at a simple example app using Channels.
+To make this concrete, let's look at a simple example app using channels.
 The app is a simple real-time chat app — like a very, very light-weight Slack.
 There are a bunch of rooms, and everyone in the same room can chat, in real-time, with each other using WebSockets.
 This section will show off the highlights;